NovaUniverse/NovaUniverse.py/docs/index.rst

 •Get Session Data
 #################

-To grab full game session data you can create a session object using the :func:`novauniverse.session` function by passing in the id of the session to find.
+To grab full game session data you can create a session object using the :func:`novauniverse.Session` function by passing in the id of the session to find.

-.. function:: novauniverse.session(session_id:str)
+.. function:: novauniverse.Session(session_id:str)

     Creates a session object of the session found.  **(Note: You can also access sessions from** :class:`novauniverse.objects.player` **of the games that the player has played.)**